mmx31/lucid/readme.txt

 	stays intact.

 		<div dojoType="login.Form"></div>

+	There are extra parameters that you can add to the div.
+The login form fetches parts of the desktop when the user begins to type in their login information.
+This gets cached by the browser, so the desktop loads faster when the user actually logs into the desktop.
+To prevent this behaviour, just add preload="false" to the form:

+		<div dojoType="login.Form" preload="false"></div>

 	Then, include this code just before the </body> tag of the document/template, replacing *BOTH* "desktop_installDir"s with your psych desktop installation path: